2024 Alabama vs. Vanderbilt football game: Fourth quarter

 The final quarter of the game began with Vanderbilt at Alabama's 40-yard line with a first down.
 Their offense quickly converted a third-and-short situation, pushing into the red zone.
 Despite having a touchdown nullified by a holding penalty, Vanderbilt managed a 35-yard field goal from Brock Taylor, extending their lead to 33–28 with 10:35 remaining.
 On Alabama's subsequent drive, following completions to Dippre and Bernard, Milroe was strip-sacked by Miles Capers with Elijah Pritchett being beaten on the pass rush.
 Yilanan Ouattara recovered the fumble for Vanderbilt at their own 47-yard line with 9:36 left.
 The Commodores capitalized on the turnover while facing a third-and-2 at Alabama's 45, with Pavia found a diving Stowers for a first down.
 The drive culminated in a 6-yard touchdown pass from Pavia to Kamrean Johnson on third-and-2, pushing Vanderbilt's lead to 40–28 with 5:07 left.

 Starting at their 25, Alabama quickly moved downfield, highlighted by an athletic catch by Bernard that survived a review.
 Facing fourth-and-1 at the Vanderbilt 2-yard line, Alabama called a timeout with 2:54 remaining.
-The Crimson Tide executed a pitch to Williams, who found the end zone for a touchdown, narrowing the score to 40–35 with 2:46 left.
+The Crimson Tide executed a pitch to Coleman-Williams, who found the end zone for a touchdown, narrowing the score to 40–35 with 2:46 left.
 Starting at their 18-yard line with 2:44 remaining, Vanderbilt successfully executed a screen pass to Alexander on second-and-12 that resulted in a crucial first down just before the two-minute timeout.
 Vanderbilt secured two additional first downs on a 13-yard run by Alexander and an 8-yard scramble by Pavia with just over a minute remaining, effectively sealing the game as Alabama had exhausted their timeouts.
 The final score stood at Vanderbilt 40, Alabama 35, marking Vanderbilt's first win over Alabama in 40 years.